ananta111/android-questions-from-stackoverflow/README.md

 ## ADDITIONAL NOTES
 - This application uses Stack Exchange's API.
 Rate limiting is enforced from the Stack Exchange's end.
 If there is a Network Error or other forms of error alerts, it could be from the API, in which case please let me know or report the issue here
-- Currently, the application is deployed in Heroku Cloud at https://stack-android-util.herokuapp.com.
+- Currently, the application is deployed to Heroku Cloud at https://stack-android-util.herokuapp.com.
 This is a free version available for students.
 Therefore, the app might take some time to load.
 - If the app doesn't load properly, follow the steps above to run it locally.